 I obtained my BA (2006) and MA (cum laude, 2008) degree in English Philology at Vilnius University (the Faculty of Philology, the Department of English Philology).
-Since 2008, I have been teaching at the Department of English Philology in Vilnius University.
-The courses taught include English grammar, phrasal English grammar, corpus linguistics, English as a foreign language.
-In addition to the academic environment, I have had considerable experience in teaching English for general purposes, business English and legal English at a language school.
+My teaching experience spans over 10 years of working at Vilnius University as well as giving private tuition to students of various age and with diverse objectives.
+I have had considerable experience in teaching English for general purposes, English grammar, phrasal English grammar, business English and legal English.

 Inspired by such variation, I study a relatively new and little yet explored area in Lithuania – adolescents’ speech.
 In my Ph.D. thesis, I analyse the social meanings of multiple elements from Russian, English as well as other languages in Vilnius adolescents’ spontaneous speech.